Tina Barrett

 Tina Ann Barrett (born 16 September 1976) is an English singer and actress.
 Her major breakthrough came in 1999 when she became a member of the pop group S Club.
-She has been a member of spin-off group S Club Allstars (previously "S Club 3") since 2014.
-She is also a former member of the girl group Mis-Teeq, though she never appeared on any of their recordings.
+She has been a member of spin-off group S Club Allstars (previously S Club 3) since 2014.
+She is also a former member of the girl group Mis-Teeq, but never appeared on any of their recordings.

 Early life

-Tina Barrett was born in Hammersmith, London, England to an English father and a Guyanese mother.
-She was at London's Arts Educational School for a period of eight years.
-Her first job was dancing in a pantomime with Lionel Blair, and was also a dancer in videos and TV performances for different music artists, most notably Pulp as a showgirl in their video for "This Is Hardcore", and as an extra in the video for "You're the One I Love" by Shola Ama.
-She was originally going to be in the group Face2Face, which later went on to become Mis-Teeq.
-She assisted with the group's choreography during her time there.
+Tina Barrett was born in Hammersmith, London, England, to an English father and a Guyanese mother.
+She was at London's Arts Educational School for eight years.
+Her first job was dancing in a pantomime with Lionel Blair, and she was a dancer in videos and TV performances for music artists, most notably Pulp as a showgirl in their video for "This Is Hardcore", and as an extra in the video for "You're the One I Love" by Shola Ama.
+She was originally going to be in the group Face2Face, which went on to become Mis-Teeq, and assisted with the group's choreography.